Tutoriels Backend

 Git will also allow you to use and test the source code of this tutorial.

-Let's go to the installation.
+Let's move on to the installation.

-The official website is at the following address https://git-scm.com/
+The official website is at https://git-scm.com/

-Installation can be accessed here https://git-scm.com/download/win
+Installation is available here https://git-scm.com/download/win

-Download the app then run it.
+Download the application and then run it.

 git --version